-In addition to the lease liabilities included in these condensed consolidated financial statements at March 31, 2022, during the three months ended March 31, 2022, the Company entered into agreements for office leases in San Francisco and Toronto, which have not commenced as of March 31, 2022; therefore, they are not included in the lease liability on the balance sheet as of March 31, 2022.
-The Company has future commitments totaling \$2.3 million and \$0.6 million, over the course of 5.4 years, and 5.0 years, respectively for these office leases.
+In addition to the lease liabilities included in these condensed consolidated financial statements, the Company entered into an agreement for office space that had not commenced as of March 31, 2023; therefore, the lease was not included in the lease liability and ROU asset balance as of March 31, 2023.
+The Company has future commitments totaling \$2.3 million over a term of 10.0 years related to this agreement.